m-tari/m-tari/README.md

 - 👋 Hi, I’m @m-tari
-- 👀 I’m interested in computational methods, machine learning, and nonlinear dynamics.
+- 👀 I’m interested in computational methods, machine learning, and data science.

 <!---
 m-tari/m-tari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.